abstractlabz/FINEAS/README.md

 }
 ```

-5. Add the secret key files to your \`utils\` directory (contact the repo admin for files 📁).
+7. Add the secret key files to your \`utils\` directory (contact the repo admin for files 📁).

+8. Add the secret env file to your \`api\bot\` directory (contact the repo admin for files 📁).

-6. Add the secret env file to your \`bot\` directory (contact the repo admin for files 📁).
+9. Add the secret env file to your root directory (contact the repo admin for files 📁).

-7. Cd into the root directory and build from root...
+10. Cd into the root directory and build from root...

 ### Windows 🖥️: